dazuma/toys/toys/docs/guide.md

 A variety of other useful gems can also be found in [this article](https://lab.hookops.com/ruby-cli-gems.html).

+## Toys as a Rake Replacement

+Toys was designed to organize scripts that may be "scoped" to a project or directory.
+Rake is also commonly used for this purpose: you can write a "Rakefile" that defines rake tasks scoped to a directory.
+In many cases, Toys can be used as a replacement for Rake.
+Indeed, the Toys repository itself contains a `.toys.rb` file that defines tools for running tests, builds, and so forth, instead of a Rakefile that is otherwise often used for this purpose.

+This section will explore the differences between Toys and Rake, and describe how to use Toys for some of the things traditionally done with Rake.

+### Comparing Toys and Rake

+Although Toys and Rake serve many of the same use cases, they have very different design goals, and it is useful to understand them.

+Rake's design is based on the classic "make" tool often provided in unix development environments.
+This design focuses on _targets_ and _dependencies_, and is meant for a world where you invoke an external compiler tool whenever changes are made to an individual source file or any of its dependencies.
+This "declarative" approach expresses very well the build process for programs written in C and similar compiled languages.

+Ruby, however, does not have an external compiler, and certainly not one that requires separate invocation for each source file as does the C compiler.
+So although Rake does support file dependencies, they are much less commonly used than in their Makefile cousins.
+Instead, in practice, most Rake tasks are not connected to a dependency at all; they are simply standalone tasks, what would be called "phony" targets in Makefile parlance.
+Such tasks are more imperative than declarative.

+The Toys approach to build tools simply embraces the fact that our build processes already tend to be imperative.
+So unlike Rake, Toys does not provide syntax for describing targets and dependencies, since we generally don't have them in Ruby programs.
+Instead, it is optimized for writing tools.

+For example, Rake provides a primitive mechanism for passing arguments to a task, but it is clumsy and quite different from most unix programs.
+However, to do otherwise would clash with Rake's design goal of treating tasks as targets and dependencies.
+Toys does not have those design goals, so it is able to embrace the familiar ways to pass command line arguments.

+Toys actually borrows some of its design from the "mix" build tool used for Elixir and Erlang programs.
+Unlike C, the Erlang and Elixir compilers do their own dependency management, so mix does not require those capabilities.
+Instead, it focuses on making it easy to define imperative tasks.

+All told, this boils down to the principle of using the best tool for the job.
+There will be times when you need to express file-based dependencies in some of your build tasks.
+Rake will continue to be your friend in those cases.
+However, for high level tasks such as "run my tests", "build my YARD documentation", or "release my gem", you may find Toys easier to use.

+### From Rakefiles to Toys Files

+If you want to migrate some of your project's build tasks from Rake to Toys, there are some common patterns.

+When you use Rake for these tasks, you will typically require a particular file from your Rakefile, and/or write some code.
+Different tools will have different mechanisms for generating tasks.
+For example, a test task might be defined like
+this:

+    require "rake/testtask"
+    Rake::TestTask.new do |t|
+      t.test_files = FileList["test/test*.rb"]
+    end

+In Toys, templates are the standard mechanism for generating tools.

+    expand :minitest do |t|
+      t.files = ["test/test*.rb"]
+    end

+The following sections will describe some of the built-in templates provided by Toys to generate common build tools.

+Note that Rakefiles and Toys files can coexist in the same directory, so you can use either or both tools, depending on your needs.

+### Running Tests

+Toys provides a built-in template for minitest, called `:minitest`.
+It is implemented by the template class {Toys::Templates::Minitest}, and it uses the minitest gem, which is provided with most recent versions of Ruby.

+    expand :minitest, files: ["test/test*.rb"], libs: ["lib", "ext"]

+See the {Toys::Templates::Minitest} documentation for details on the various options.

+If you want to enforce code style using the "rubocop" gem, you can use the built-in `:rubocop` template:

+    expand :rubocop

+See the {Toys::Templates::Rubocop} documentation for details on the available options.

+### Building and Releasing Gems

+The `:gem_build` built-in template can generate a variety of build and release tools for gems, and is a useful alternative to the Rake tasks provided by bundler.
+It is implemented by {Toys::Templates::GemBuild}.

+Expanding `:gem_build` by default looks for a gemspec file in the current directory, and builds that gem into a `pkg` directory.
+You can also build a specific gem if you have multiple gemspec files.

+You may also configure the template so it also releases the gem to Rubygems (using your stored Rubygems credentials), by setting the `push_gem` option.
+For example, here is how to generate a "release" tool that builds and releases your gem:

+    expand :gem_build, name: "release", push_gem: true

+See the {Toys::Templates::GemBuild} documentation for details on the various options for build tools.

+To generate a "clean" tool, you can use the `:clean` built-in template.
+For
+example:

+    expand :clean, paths: ["pkg", "doc", "tmp"]

+See the {Toys::Templates::Clean} documentation for details on the various options for clean.

+### Building Documentation

+Toys provides an `:rdoc` template for creating tools that generate RDoc documentation, and a `:yardoc` template for creating tools that generate YARD.
+Both templates provide a variety of options for controlling documentation generation.
+See {Toys::Templates::Rdoc} and {Toys::Templates::Yardoc} for detailed information.

+Here's an example for YARD:

+    expand :yardoc, protected: true, markup: "markdown"

+### Gem Example

+Let's look at a complete example that combines the techniques above to provide all the basic tools for a Ruby gem.
+It includes:

+* A testing tool that can be run with `toys test`
+* Code style checking using Rubocop, run with `toys rubocop`
+* Documentation building using Yardoc, run with `toys yardoc`
+* Gem building, run with `toys build`
+* Gem build and release to Rubygems.org, run with `toys release`
+* A full CI tool, run with `toys ci`, that can be run from your favorite CI system.
+It runs the tests and style checks, and checks (but does not actually build) the documentation for warnings and completeness.

+Below is the full annotated `.toys.rb` file.
+For many gems, you could drop this into the gem source repo with minimal or no modifications.
+Indeed, it is nearly identical to the Toys files provided for the **toys** and **toys-core** gems themselves.

+    # A "clean" tool that cleans out gem builds (from the pkg directory), and
+    # documentation builds (from doc and .yardoc)
+    expand :clean, paths: ["pkg", "doc", ".yardoc"]

+    # This is the "test" tool.
+    expand :minitest, libs: ["lib", "test"]

+    # This is the "rubocop" tool.
+    expand :rubocop

+    # This is the "yardoc" tool.
+We cause it to fail on warnings and if there
+    # are any undocumented objects, which is useful for CI.
+We also configure
+    # the tool so it recognizes the "--no-output" flag.
+The CI tool will use
+    # this flag to invoke yardoc but suppress output, because it just wants to
+    # check for warnings.
+    expand :yardoc do |t|
+      t.generate_output_flag = true
+      t.fail_on_warning = true
+      t.fail_on_undocumented_objects = true
+    end

+    # The normal "build" tool that just builds a gem into the pkg directory.
+    expand :gem_build

+    # A full gem "release" tool that builds the gem, and pushes it to rubygems.
+    # This assumes your local rubygems configuration is set up with the proper
+    # credentials.
+    expand :gem_build, name: "release", push_gem: true

+    # Now we have a full CI tool.
+It runs the test, rubocop, and yardoc tools
+    # and checks for errors.
+This tool could be invoked from Travis-CI or
+    # similar CI system.
+    tool "ci" do
+      # The :exec mixin provides the exec_tool() method that we will use to run
+      # other tools and check their exit status.
+      include :exec
+      # The :terminal mixin provides an enhanced "puts" method that lets you
+      # write styled text to the terminal.
+      include :terminal

+      # A helper method, that runs a tool and outputs the result.
+It also
+      # terminates if the tool reported an error.
+      def run_stage(name, tool)
+        if exec_tool(tool).success?
+          puts("** #{name} passed", :green, :bold)
+          puts
+        else
+          puts("** CI terminated: #{name} failed!", :red, :bold) exit(1)
+        end
+      end

+      # The main run method.
+It just calls the above helper method for the
+      # three tools we want to run for CI
+      def run
+        run_stage("Tests", ["test"])
+        run_stage("Style checker", ["rubocop"])
+        run_stage("Docs generation", ["yardoc", "--no-output"])
+      end
+    end

 ## Advanced Tool Definition Techniques

 This section covers some additional features that are often useful for writing